 We should be careful what wrongs we try to right.
 How foolish to think I am right in my assumptions and someone else is wrong when my assumptions may be wrong.

 From the third hour to the ninth on the Cross, Christ took on Himself all the wrongs of the world so we could be right with God.
-And just as the Israelites had offered sacrificial lambs on the altar at the Temple at the third and ninth hours to remove the sins of the people each day, the Lamb of God was lifted up on the altar to remove the sins of all people for all time.
+Just as the Israelites had offered sacrificial lambs on the altar at the Temple at the third and ninth hours to remove the sins of the people each day, the Lamb of God was lifted up on the altar to remove the sins of all people for all time.

 Isaiah 55:8, Exodus 29:38-39, Matthew 27:27-46